its2ru3/Project1/benchmark_data_range.md

     Upper bound (30%): In algorithms like Grover’s and Shor’s where the H gate plays a central role.

 We will run the benchmark with range 5% to 40% with step size of 2.5%.
 That is 15 steps.

+### Benchmark assumptions
+1. initial condition is assumed to be state zero.
+If any other state is given then we can simply add X gates on corresponding qubits.
+But new_poly won't work in this case.
+2.